 Although local history goes back to the 1600’s, we live in a rapidly changing region.
-Montgomery and Bucks counties are the third and fourth most populated counties in Pennsylvania and still growing.
+Montgomery (3rd), Bucks (4th) Delaware (5th) and Chester (7th) counties are some of the most populated counties in Pennsylvania and still growing.
 As communities like ours grow and change, they must adapt in accordance with local, state and national laws.
 They need guidance from experienced attorneys in order to protect the quality of life residents have come to expect while meeting the community’s future needs.

 When local governments need legal representation, they call Rudolph Clarke, LLC.
-Our attorneys have significant experience providing legal guidance to townships, boroughs, school districts, libraries, water and waste authorities, and other municipalities throughout Bucks and Montgomery County.
+Our attorneys have significant experience providing legal guidance to townships, boroughs, school districts, libraries, water and waste authorities, and other municipalities throughout the region.

 We handle all aspects of administrative and municipal law including: